aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

 <details>
 <summary>Method <code>transfer</code></summary>

 This function withdraws tokens from `from`'s balance and deposits the tokens into `to`s balance.
-We take a closer look at `withdraw` helper function:
+Let us take a closer look at the `withdraw` helper function:
 ```
 fun withdraw(addr: address, amount: u64) : Coin acquires Balance {
     let balance = balance_of(addr);